-Unfortunately, if you inherited an IRA from someone who is not your spouse you cannot roll the account into your own IRA or treat the IRA as your own.
+Many people think they can roll an inherited IRA into their own IRA.
+However, if you inherited an IRA from someone who is not your spouse, you can't roll the account into your own IRA or treat it as your own.

-Cash in the IRA Now - Or Within 5 Years
+Cash in the IRA Within 10 Years

-- Your age as of December 31 of the year following the original IRA owner’s death.
+- Your age as of December 31 of the year following the original IRA owner’s death

-- The account balance as of December 31 of the prior year.
+- The account balance as of December 31 of the prior year

 Use the information above in the steps outlined below:

 - Divide the previous year-end account balance (item 2 in the list above) by this life expectancy.
-That equals the amount of you are required to withdraw in the first year you must take a distribution.
+That equals the amount you are required to withdraw in the first year you must take a distribution.

-- Each year thereafter, take your previous year’s life expectancy minus 1 and that becomes the new divisor to use.
+- Each year thereafter, take your previous year’s life expectancy minus 1, and that becomes the new divisor to use.